How to Sharpen a Knife

 Once you’ve finished using them, wash your knives immediately.
 The acids found on certain foods can erode the blade of your knife, causing it to dull.
 Use a dish sponge and dishwashing soap to clean your knives, keeping the knife low in the sink and the blade facing away from you, and towel dry your knife when you’re finished.
 Dishwashing detergent is very abrasive, therefore never place your knives in the dishwasher. |

-Read NextHow to Thaw a Turkey
+Read NextHow to Core an Apple

 Your Recently Viewed Recipes